 - Be aware of the main exclusion risk factors facing women with disabilities:

-- Girls and women who are deaf or have intellectual disabilities or psychosocial disabilities / mental health conditions face higher risks exclusion and violence,
+- Girls and women who are deaf or have intellectual disabilities or psychosocial disabilities or mental health conditions face higher risks exclusion and violence,

 - Isolation of women with disabilities,